 May 25, 1978 – Thursday

-A new operation at Kapata, the village south-west of Kolwezi.
+On May 25, a new operation was launched at Kapata, the village southwest of Kolwezi.
 On May 22, eight rebels had been killed there by a combined task force.
-The new operation too would be carried out by a three-company combined task force.
-Even that day, several rebels would be killed and 2 rebels imprisoned.
+The new operation would also be carried out by a three-company combined task force.
+Just that day, several rebels were killed and two others imprisoned.

 May 26, 1978 – Friday

-The 2e REP, excluding the SER platoon in Likasi, moved some 8 miles (13 km) north-west to the village of Luilu, the site of the bloody firefight of May 23 in which two legionnaires and five rebels had died.
-The regiment would take a rest there.
+The 2e REP, excluding the SER platoon in Likasi, moved to the village of Luilu, the site of the bloody firefight on May 23 in which two legionnaires and five rebels had died.
+The regiment would rest there.

 Also that day, another two Europeans (Belgians) were found and rescued.